-China promises companies aid, says growth targets can be met
+China promises companies aid, global virus cases rise

 “We will do a good job of implementing large-scale interest rate reduction and tax deferral and ensure effective implementation as soon as possible,” said Ou.

-Business activity plunged after the government extended the Lunar New Year holiday in January to keep factories and offices closed and told the public not to travel.
-Officials are shifting toward reviving business but also have orders to prevent infection from spreading as millions of people return to work.
+Business activity plunged after the Lunar New Year holiday was extended to keep factories and offices closed and the government told the public not to travel.
+Automakers and other businesses are gradually reopening, but officials also have orders to prevent infection from spreading as millions of people return to work.

+Elsewhere, a surge in reports of new cases in Iran, Italy and South Korea raised the prospect of more disruptions.

+Austria halted rail traffic across its border with Italy after the country reported four deaths and 190 cases.
+Authorities have yet to pinpoint the source of infection.

+South Korea’s government has closed schools, canceled public events and asked companies to stagger work hours.

+ING said in a report Monday that Asian economies could lose $105-115 billion this year in potential sales to Chinese tourists.

-During a meeting Sunday, Xi said regions deemed to be at low risk of the disease should ease curbs controls and revive business activity while high-risk regions should focus on control.
-Xi said officials also should make sure planting of spring crops in China’s vast countryside isn’t disrupted. epidemic
+In China, Xi said Sunday regions deemed to be at low risk should ease disease curbs to revive business activity while high-risk regions should focus on epidemic control.
+The president said officials should make sure planting of spring crops in China’s vast countryside isn’t disrupted.

+Bus and train service still is suspended in areas with millions of inhabitants, blocking people who visited their hometowns for the Lunar New Year in January from returning to work.

-Asked whether Beijing planned to reduce its economic growth targets for the year, the general secretary of the Cabinet’s planning agency, the National Development and Reform Commission, expressed confidence the virus’s impact would be brief.
+Asked whether Beijing planned to reduce its economic growth targets, the general secretary of the Cabinet’s planning agency, the National Development and Reform Commission, expressed confidence the virus’s impact would be brief.

-The ruling party has yet to announce this year’s economic targets after 2019 growth fell to a multi-decade low of 6.1%.
-Forecasters expect it to be about 6% but say if the disease isn’t controlled quickly, growth could decline to ask low as 5%, raising the risk of politically dangerous job losses.
+The ruling party has yet to announce economic targets after 2019 growth fell to a multi-decade low of 6.1%.
+Forecasters expect it to be about 6% but say if the disease isn’t controlled quickly, growth could decline to as low as 5%, raising the risk of politically dangerous job losses.

 “The epidemic’s impact on the economy and society is short-term and generally controllable and will not change China’s long-term positive economic fundamentals,” said the NDRC official, Cong Liang.

-“Economic and social development goals for 2020 can be achieved,” Cong said.
+“Economic and social development goals for 2020 can be achieved.”

+The annual meeting of China’s ceremonial legislature, usually used to announce the growth target and other plans for the year, was postponed Monday due to the virus.
+It was scheduled to start March 5.
+No new date was announced.

 Nearly 1,000 companies have received low-interest loans from a 300 billion yuan ($43 billion) recovery fund offered by the central bank, according to a People’s Bank of China official, Chen Yulu.